A city with a Great Forest

 Having functioned continuously as an educational institution since its establishment in 1538…more...

 Proudly bearing its title of UNESCO World Heritage Site, Hortobágy National Park is the perfect archetype of pristine natural landscapes.more...

-One of the things I love in Debrecen is its international spirit.
-There are almost 6000 international students of 113 different nations studying at the University of Debrecen.
-You can meet them not only around the campus, but all over the city.
-I believe that gastronomy is one of the best ways to get to know each other’s cultures.
-The best occasion for this in Debrecen is the International Food Day held every year in May in front of the main building of the university.
-There you can taste the international students’ traditional national foods prepared and served by the students themselves, usually wearing their national costumes.
-Besides the culinary delights, live performances entertain the public, so the UD’s international students can demonstrate not only their cooking skills but also how talented and colorful they are.
-If you like trying new tastes and experiencing different cultures, don’t miss this festival!
+I love Debrecen’s international atmosphere, with a population of almost 6000 international students from 113 different nations, most of whom study at the University of Debrecen.
+I believe that gastronomy is one of the best ways to get to know other cultures.
+In Debrecen, the best occasion for this is the International Food Day held every year in May in front of the main building of the university where you can taste the traditional national dishes of international students.
+The food is prepared and served by the students by themselves, usually wearing their national folk costumes.
+Besides culinary delights, live music and dance performances entertain the public.
+If you like trying new flavors and experiencing different cultures, don’t miss this festival!

 As an expat living and working in Debrecen for several years, I have an outsider’s perspective to living and working in the city.
 Since moving here for work reasons, I have come to love the city and how family-friendly it is.
 My wife and I can often be found at the Great Forest Park at the Froggy playground, talking while our son plays.
 Afterwards, we like to treat ourselves to lunch at “Krudy” a restaurant nearby which is known for their great daily specials which are always good.
 Opposite the restaurant is the thermal baths we often visit to ease away our aches and pains.
 There is always something to do in the city if you know where to look.